 Despite the fact that safe, effective vaccines exist that can prevent rotavirus, the disease continues to kill nearly half a million children each year and hospitalizes millions more.
 Rotavirus vaccines are the most powerful tool to protect children, yet families in many parts of the world do not have access to them.

-The Rotavirus Organization of Technical Allies (ROTA) Council is working to change this.
+The Rotavirus Organization of Technical Allies (ROTA) is working to change this.

-The ROTA Council promotes the use of rotavirus vaccines as part of a comprehensive approach to addressing diarrheal disease.
+We promote the use of rotavirus vaccines as part of a comprehensive approach to addressing diarrheal disease.
 The ultimate goal: to save lives and improve health.
-The ROTA Council is unique in providing scientific and technical evidence through credible scientific authorities—the individual Council members—who communicate to policymakers the need to accelerate the introduction of rotavirus vaccines in high-burden countries.
+ROTA provides scientific and technical evidence to scientific authorities such as policymakers on rotavirus disease and vaccines.

 What We Do

 - Effectively communicate evidence to policymakers and other key decisions makers on the toll of rotavirus and the impact of vaccines.